 Results with cochlear implants vary widely.
 How well you do depends on:

 - The condition of the hearing nerve before surgery

 - The length of time you were deaf

 Some people can learn to communicate on the telephone.
 Others can only recognize sound.
 Getting the maximum results can take up to several years, and you need to be motivated.
 Many people are enrolled in hearing and speech rehabilitation programs.

 Once you have healed, there are few restrictions.
 Most activities are allowed.
 However, your provider may tell you to avoid contact sports to lessen the chance of injury to the implanted device.

 Most people with cochlear implants cannot get MRI scans, because the implant is made of metal.

 Limb CJ, Francis HW, Niparko JK.
 Cochlear implantation: results, outcomes, rehabilitation, and education.
-In: Flint PW, Haughey BH, Lund LJ, et al, eds.
+In: Flint PW, Haughey BH, Lund V, et al, eds.
 Cummings Otolaryngology: Head & Neck Surgery.
 6th ed.
-Philadelphia, PA: Elsevier Mosby; 2015:chap 160.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 160.